Michael-Stokoe/mtg-goldfishr/custom-deck-ideas/dragons-fury.md

 **Heroic Intervention (x4)**
 - Instant
 - Prevent all damage that would be dealt to you and permanents you control this turn.
-If the Dragon has 5 or more Fury Counters, draw a card.

 **Fury Barrier (x3)**
 - Enchantment
 - Players can't cast spells during the Dragon's turn.
-If the Dragon has 7 or more Fury Counters, exile Fury Barrier and create a 4/4 Dragon creature token with flying and haste.

 **Rallying Cry (x4)**
 - Sorcery
 - Each player gains 3 life.
-If the Dragon has 9 or more Fury Counters, each player gains an additional 2 life.

 **Dragon's Roar (x3)**
 - Instant
 - The Dragon deals 2 damage to each opponent.
-If the Dragon has 10 or more Fury Counters, it deals an additional 3 damage to each opponent.

 **Dragon's Fury (x2)**
 - Enchantment
 - At the beginning of your upkeep, put a Fury Counter on the Dragon's Fury.
 - If there are 12 or more Fury Counters on the Dragon's Fury, you win the game.

 # Rules for the Dragon's Fury Challenge Deck: